 Throughout most parts of Southeast Asia, the water is not drinkable so many get by purchasing plastic water bottles.
 You’re given a plastic bag for everything and I mean everything, even if you are just purchasing one single item from 7-11.
 We would always decline the plastic bags, to which the employees always look confused.
 I mean, why wouldn’t we want a plastic bag?

-Even in Japan, we found every single orange, banana, avocado wrapped in plastic.
-In the Maldives – at the highest end resorts plastic bottles float on the surface of the ocean and wash up on beaches.
-This isn’t just Asia though, it’s everywhere.
+Even in Japan, we found every single orange, banana, and avocado wrapped in plastic.
+In the Maldives – at the highest-end resorts plastic bottles float on the surface of the ocean and wash up on beaches.
+This isn’t just in Asia though, it’s everywhere.
 Jordan was single-handedly the dirtiest country we’ve ever visited and the grand ole USA is one of the world’s top polluters.

 Single-use plastic is an epidemic.
-Everything from coffee cups to hotel toiletries, fishing nets to the commercial packaging used for nearly every product in the world.
+Everything from coffee cups to hotel toiletries, fishing nets to the commercial packaging is used for nearly every product in the world.
 We are quite literally drowning in a sea of plastic.
-Anyone who’s visited a coastal destination in the last few years has likely witnessed it first hand.
+Anyone who’s visited a coastal destination in the last few years has likely witnessed it firsthand.

 This isn’t news to us though, but it has worn down on me more and more and feel we need to take action.
 Please buy those metal straws (they’re awesome!), invest in reusable grocery bags, buy a good water bottle, and just seek out products that eliminate plastic waste.

 We are part of the problem